nurmohammed840/databuf.rs/README.md

 ### Data Type

-The library is very flexible and easy to use.
 The only trait you need to implement is [DataType](https://docs.rs/bin-layout/latest/bin_layout/trait.DataType.html).

 All [primitive types](https://doc.rust-lang.org/stable/rust-by-example/primitives.html) implement this trait.